-- Slaying the Leviathan: Containerized Execution of Test Automation
+- Slaying the Leviathan: Containerized Execution of Test Automation-part 1

 In this three-part series on test automation, I will explain how to utilize Docker, a Ruby/Cucumber web framework, and Jenkins to run parallel test automation within Docker containers.